JendareyTechnologies/classa24-practical-interview/Question1.md

 =========================================================================

-Time 15: mins
+# Time 15: mins

-Set your time by google searching the below:
+-Set your time by google searching the below:

-google timer 15 minutes countdown
+-google timer 15 minutes countdown

-Questions:
+# Questions:

-Look for and click on Linuz by Pawel Piwosz and select lesson 1
+-Look for and click on Linuz by Pawel Piwosz and select lesson 1

 or

-use the below URL:
+-use the below URL:

 https://killercoda.com/pawelpiwosz/course/linuxFundamentals/lf-01-ls

-Select Lesson 1: and perform the below task
+-Select Lesson 1: and perform the below task

+# 1: Install
+- Git
+- openjdk-17
-1: Install - Git - openjdk-17 - Maven
+- Maven

 Verify the installation of the above with the necessary commands: